-Section Lead Author(s)

-A0 Introduction A. Chalkley ^a

-A1 Is it a Medical Device?
-A. Partlow ^b and C. Tarbert ^c

-A2 QMS for Software C. Tarbert ^c and J. Moggridge ^d

-A3 Essential Safety requirements A. Chalkley ^a

-of Software

-A4 Software Risk Management D. Jennings ^e

-A5.1 Design and Development: SDLC J. Leighs ^f and M. Guy ^f

-A5.2 Design and Development: J. Moggridge ^d and A. Green ^a

-Testing

-A6 Technical Documentation J. Kirby ^g

-A7 Clinical evaluation A. Chalkley ^a

-A8 Device/Product support A. Chalkley ^a

-A9 Post-deployment surveillance A. Chalkley ^a
+Section Lead Author(s) A0 Introduction A. Chalkley ^a A1 Is it a Medical Device?
+A. Partlow ^b and C. Tarbert ^c A2 QMS for Software C. Tarbert ^c and J. Moggridge ^d A3 Essential Safety requirements of Software A. Chalkley ^a A4 A5.1 Risk Management of Software Design and Development: SDLC D. Jennings ^e J. Leighs ^f and M. Guy ^f A5.2 Design and Development: Testing J. Moggridge ^d and A. Green ^a A6 A7 Technical Documentation Clinical evaluation J. Kirby ^g A. Chalkley ^a A8 A9 Device/Product support Post-deployment surveillance A. Chalkley ^a A. Chalkley ^a